 - Choosing shop preferences;

 - Choosing the payment method;

 Let’s quickly look at each of them.

-For selling on Etsy, the first step is actually just choosing the general settings for your business such as selecting the language, country and currency.
+If you want to sell on Etsy, the first step is choosing the general settings for your business, such as selecting the language, country and currency.
 Just choose the most suitable options and move to the next step.